 By doing a bit of research I've found quite a few good definitions:

-- "An impediment in Scrum is a factor that blocks the Development Team in its creation of a valuable piece of software in a Sprint, or that restricts the team in achieving its intrinsic level of progress."
+- "An impediment in Scrum is a factor that blocks the Developers in their creation of a valuable piece of software in a Sprint, or that restricts the team in achieving its intrinsic level of progress."
 [Scrum a Pocket Guide]

-- "Problems that go beyond the self-organization of the Development Team."
+- "Problems that go beyond the self-organization of the Developers."

 - "An event that impedes any of the developers from working to their anticipated sprint."
 [Scrum Shortcuts]